 01Operating Cash Flow Ratio

 The operating cash flow ratio is one of the most important cash flow ratios.
-Cash flow is an indication of how money moves into and out of the company and how you pay your bills.
+Cash flow is an indication of how money moves into and out of the company and how the company pays its bills.

-Operating cash flow relates to cash flows that a company accrues from operations to its current debt.
-It measures how liquidity a firm is in the short run since it relates to current debt and cash flows from operations.
+Operating cash flow considers cash flows that a company accrues from operations as related to its current debt.
+It measures how liquid a firm is in the short run since it shows whether or not cash flows from operations can cover its liabilities.

 If the Operating Cash Flow Ratio for a company is less than 1.0, the company is not generating enough cash to pay off its short-term debt which is a serious situation.
 It is possible that the firm may not be able to continue to operate.